CAT-debug-dev/cat/README.md

-#taskbar editor
+taskbar editor
-you customize and decorate the taskbar
+you can customize and decorate the taskbar at your finger tips